erosenjo/Parasol/README.md

 Parasol is framework for writing generalized, parameterized network algorithms and automatically optimizing those parameters.

 ## Setup
 Parasol is built on top of [Lucid](https://github.com/PrincetonUniversity/lucid).
-SOMETHING ABOUT INSTALLING LUCID, INSTRUCTIONS IN THEIR README
+Instructions in installing Lucid can be found in the linked repo.

 ## Writing a Parasol Program
 ### Lucid Code and Measurement Functions